 All forms of notification encourage interested persons to review the file to learn which documents are in the record and to gain understanding of the proposal.
 The file can be reviewed on our Agenda Center, which contains an agenda for upcoming hearings.
 All agendas are linked, so you can click on the particular file number and be directed to all exhibits in the file.
-Specific questions regarding this proposal should be directed to the appropriate technician or Planning Staff at the Planning Department.
+Specific questions regarding this proposal should be directed to the appropriate Planning Staff at the Planning Department.
 Anyone may request paper copies at a per-copy cost.
 Interested persons are also encouraged to submit written comments or concerns for inclusion in the pre-hearing record.
 Those comments can be mailed to the Hearing Examiners Office, 311 Grand Ave.
 Suite 105, Bellingham, 98225 or emailed to us.
 Written comments mailed to the Hearing Examiner must be received prior to the date of the hearing to be included in the record.

 The Hearing Examiner's Office can provide a copy of the Business Rules (Rules of Procedure) which outline the hearing procedures.

 Anyone can attend a hearing.
 All hearings are being held in a hybrid format.
 Members of the public and staff may attend remotely via zoom or in person at the Whatcom County Courthouse, Council Chambers, 311 Grand Ave.
 Visit our Hearing Examiner Hybrid Meetings page for information on how to join.